California Psalms

 3

-20 I’m licensed for absolute pitch, a tuning wand for hearing,
+20 I’m equipped for absolute pitch, with a tuning wand for hearing,

-so my shackled and bolted poverty, tracked by a censoring mind,
+so the shackles and knots of my slightness, ensnared by a censoring mind,

 might stoke a fire or forge a diamond, wanting to waft cloudlike

-and like the sounding Mass, no doubt forming even for a worm about this right
+and like the sounding Mass, no doubt stirred in even a worm about this right

 to indistinction: beside more clouds, beside more mountain rivers.